mikics/gsoc-jupyterbook/_sources/intro.md

 I noticed different DOLFINx outputs when changing the `degree` of `Lagrange` elements.
 The root of this issue was a wrong permutation inside `MixedElement`, which has been then fixed with [PR #2347](https://github.com/FEniCS/dolfinx/pull/2347).

-#### What's next
+### What's next

 The plan after the end of the Google Summer of Code is the following one:

-- work on merging the open pull requests;
+- Work on merging the open pull requests;
-- develop a demo showing how to use the `MPI.COMM_SELF` communicator; this will be particularly useful when solving parameterized problem as in the axisymmetric case, where `MPI.COMM_SELF` would allow us to split the multiple harmonic numbers over multiple processors;
+- Develop a demo showing how to use the `MPI.COMM_SELF` communicator; this will be particularly useful when solving parameterized problem as in the axisymmetric case, where `MPI.COMM_SELF` would allow us to split the multiple harmonic numbers over multiple processors;
-- animate DOLFINx solutions with PyVista;
+- Animate DOLFINx solutions with PyVista;
-- project axisymmetric solutions in 3D using PyVista (e.g. by using [extrude rotation](https://docs.pyvista.org/examples/01-filter/extrude-rotate.html));
+- Project axisymmetric solutions in 3D using PyVista (e.g. by using [extrude rotation](https://docs.pyvista.org/examples/01-filter/extrude-rotate.html));
-- develop more complicated demos (e.g. demos involving periodic boundary conditions);
+- Develop more complicated demos (e.g. demos involving periodic boundary conditions);
-- join more discussions on [discourse](https://fenicsproject.discourse.group/).
+- Join more discussions on [discourse](https://fenicsproject.discourse.group/).

+## Highlights of the demos

+## Challenges and final remarks

-### To put
+## To put

 Suggestion from Google: